How Many Trees Do You Need?

 If you wish to mitigate for your carbon faster than the lifetime of the trees, for example in 10 years, you will have to plant many more.
 We calculate that to mitigate for 1 tonne of CO2e in 10 years you will have to plant 55 trees now.

 Moor Trees is planting more and more trees each year.
 With your help we can help you reduce the impact of your carbon footprint and create new woodland on Dartmoor and South Devon.

 Thank you for choosing to reduce the impact of your carbon footprint by purchasing trees for us to plant.

-You can pay using our secure online payment system or by sending a cheque:
+You can pay using our secure online payment system, or by BACS, or by sending a cheque.